Skip to main content

-You’ll need to choose Making Tax Digital software that works with the new system, such as a bookkeeping or accounting app on your phone or laptop.
+From 6 April 2027, sole traders and landlords with turnover above £30,000 must start using Making Tax Digital software such as a bookkeeping or accounting app on your phone or laptop.

 There are both free and paid software options